jesseishi/Tower-clearance-co-design/README.md

    `tip_clearance` conda environment.
 To run it, you first need to give it execution permissions with `chmod +x setup_conda.sh`, and then run `./setup_conda.sh`.

+## Notes

+- When running on WSL with mpi.
+Setting `export OMP_NUM_THREADS=1` can help avoid issues with WSL.
+This fixed issues for me when running `mpiexec -n 8 python weis_driver.py`